What is the Best CMS for Mobile Apps?

 7. It has to manage content workflow intelligently

-Content workflow is "how content is requested, sourced, created, reviewed, approved, and delivered."
+Content workflow refers to how content is requested, sourced, created, reviewed, approved, and delivered.

 Why are content workflows essential?